REPHRAIN – UKRI Protecting Citizens Online funding call event

-REPHRAIN Strategic Funding Call – open now!
+REPHRAIN Strategic Funding Call (now closed)

 Since its launch, the REPHRAIN Centre team has been engaging in a series of scoping activities – involving consultation workshops as well as literature reviews with the aim of identifying priority areas for the first REPHRAIN Strategic Funding Call.